Fees

 Veterans

+I will continue to accept referrals from the Veterans Administration.
 The VA has been paying for treatment for vets in the Community Care program.
 While they are now trying to keep patients in-house to work with an acupuncturist on staff, they will at times refer to me.
 VA referrals are at no cost to patients; the VA pays all costs.
 Veterans have to have a referral from their primary care person within the VA system.
 The VA will then fax me details and I call you to set up a first appointment.
 I cannot proceed without that referral so start the process with your PCP.
 I like working with veterans and find I can help them recover from the stresses of military service as well as recover from non-military injuries and illness.